 - An unsubscribe button towards the end so that uninterested subscribers may leave.

-Determine the suitable time to send your email to your audience.
+Determine a suitable time to send your email to your audience.
 Avoid sending it at the last hour of Christmas.
 Also, don't send identical emails to everyone on your mailing list.

 Step Four: Different Content for Different Audience Segments

 A study shows that personalized emails deliver a transaction rate six times higher than non-personalized emails.
 Still not convinced?